FAQs

 COPLOW can no longer accept checks for payment that are mailed with samples.

 The University of Wisconsin (and thus COPLOW) has transitioned to a new Accounts Receivable system in the summer of 2021.
 All balances will be billed digitally through your provided email address, or (less preferably) a paper invoice will be sent to a street address.
 Checks will be accepted for payment of an invoice, but they will be sent to a different address than before (in Milwaukee rather than Madison).
 The new address and additional information about how to pay a bill with the new system is included in each invoice.
-There is no need to set up a billing account before sending a submission, but when you submit a sample, please include an accurate mailing address and email address where bills can be received.
 Credit cards (American Express, Visa and Mastercard) will continue being accepted for payment.

 How long will it take to get results

-If you have a case that you would like to be run “STAT,” please indicate that on the form and explain why you would like expedited results.
+If you have a case that you would like to be run “STAT,” please call ahead and label the print-out form with the highlighted word “STAT”.

 How much does it cost to get samples analyzed?